- What do you need to know about electrical fuses?

 - Touch each probe on one of the two fuse contacts.
 Make sure not to let both probe tips touch each other [2].

-- However, if you are testing a breaker or RCD, it could have good connectivity with a multimeter but blowing because too much current has already damaged the breaker due to age or bad circuitry causing it to be too sensitive.
+- However, if you are testing a breaker or RCD, there could be good connectivity with a multimeter but blowing happens because too much current has already damaged the breaker with age or bad circuitry causing the RCD to be overly sensitive to a normal flow of electricity.

-When testing a house fuse, it is important to take the necessary precautions as you might be exposed to high voltages.
+When testing a house fuse, take the necessary precautions as you might be exposed to high voltages – by contacting a professional.

 Apart from this, a blown fuse usually indicates a fault in the house’s electrical wiring.